1. Introduction

 offsetof is required to work as specified even if unary

-However, this doesn’t clearly answer the question of what
+However, this doesn’t clearly answer the question of what in the C wording means when pulled into C++.

 It also isn’t normative, and seemingly unsupported by any normative wording.